Tonight

 More Mercury evening elongation comparisons for 2025

-Bottom line: The sun’s innermost planet, Mercury, will lie 24 degrees from the sunset when it reaches its greatest elongation at 22 UTC on October 29.
-Also, this is a best evening apparition of Mercury in 2025 for the Southern Hemisphere.
+Bottom line: The sun’s innermost planet, Mercury, will lie 24 degrees from the sunset when it reaches its greatest elongation at 22 UTC today, October 29.
+Also, this is the best evening apparition of Mercury in 2025 for the Southern Hemisphere.

 Submit your photos to EarthSky here.